-Graduated from West Orange High School in Winter Garden, FL...before signing with the Yankees was committed to play at the University of South Carolina...father is Derwin Williams, a former wide receiver for the New England Patriots...is not active on Twitter.
+Graduated from West Orange (FL) HS...Was committed to the University of South Carolina before signing with the Yankees...His father is Derwin Williams, a former wide receiver for the New England Patriots.

 Began the season at Louisville...joined RHP Kevin Quackenbush and RHP Tanner Rainey as the Bats' mid-season International League All-Stars...was promoted on 7/26, when OF Jesse Winker was disabled with a season-ending shoulder injury, and spent the rest of the season with the Reds...for the Reds made 18 starts in RF, 5 starts in CF and 4 starts in LF...at Louisville made all 83 of his starts in CF...from 7/27-8/24, during RF Scott Schebler's second stint on the disabled list, started 18 of the Reds' 26 games (17gs in RF, 1gs in CF)...hit safely in 13 of those 18 starts (.279, 4 2b, 1 3b, 1hr, 5rbi, 6r)...on 7/26 vs Phi pinch hit in his Reds debut and first Major League appearance since 6/25/17 for NYY vs Tex...on 7/27 vs Phi made his second appearance for the Reds and first start, played RF and in the fourth inning hit a 3-run HR off Nick Pivetta that snapped the 2-2 tie...was his second career HR (6/12/15 at Bal, 2-run off Ubaldo Jiménez, his first career hit)...hit safely in each of his first 4 starts (6-15, .400, 1hr, 3rbi)...the 4-game hitting streak was his longest of the season and tied his career high...in the seventh inning of the 6-2 loss on 9/6 vs SD hit his first career pinch-hit HR (solo off Trey Wingenter)...after the Triple-A All-Star Game break, for the Bats hit safely in 12 of his 13 apps prior to his 7/26 promotion (.362, 4 2b, 2 3b, 3rbi, .474obp, .532slg, 1.006ops)...on 11/2 cleared waivers, refused an outright to Louisville and elected free agency...on 12/17 agreed to terms on a minor league contract with an invitation to 2019 Major League spring training camp.